IBM/integrity-enforcer/docs/ACM/README_DEPLOY_IV_ACM_ENV.md

       $ cd policy-collection
       $ curl -s  https://raw.githubusercontent.com/open-cluster-management/integrity-verifier/master/scripts/ACM/acm-sign-policy.sh | bash -s \
                     signer@enterprise.com \
-                    community/integrity
+                    community
       ```

       We pass the following parameters:
         - `signer@enterprise.com` -   The default signer email used for setting up signing and verification in deploying IV to an ACM managed cluster.
           - If you use your own `signer` for setting up signing and verification keys as described in [doc](../README_VERIFICATION_KEY_SETUP.md), change `signer@enterprise.com` to your own.

-        - `community/integrity` - The directory of policy files to be signed.
+        - `community` - The directory of policy files to be signed.

-      The utility script [acm-sign-policy.sh] would append signature annotation to the original file, which are backed up before annotating (e.g. `policy-integrity.yaml`  will be backedup as policy-integrity.yaml.backup).
+      The utility script [acm-sign-policy.sh] would append signature annotation to each original file, which is backed up before annotating (e.g. `policy-integrity.yaml`  will be backedup as policy-integrity.yaml.backup).

   3. Commit the signed ACM policies files to the forked`policy-collection` GitHub repository which will be synced with the ACM hub cluster.